spannawit/imdb-sentiment/README.md

 ### 6. Containerization and Dev Support
 - Used Docker for deployment and VSCode devcontainers.
 - Managed Python dependencies via Poetry.
-- Downloaded model from external source if `.env` provides link.

 ### 7. Documentation
 - Generated API docs with FastAPI.